Hi, my name is

 PORTFOLIO HIGHLIGHTS

-Given its small marketing budget, Super Mombo Quest had to stand out and bring in players through the way it looked and felt.
+Given its small marketing budget, Super Mombo Quest had to stand out and bring in players through its looks and feel.

 To achieve that, I designed its gameplay, systems, and presentation to instantly communicate its identity as a chaotic, rewarding precision platformer.